vcheeney/Votify/README.md

 1. Select the Hardhat network that you just configured
 2. Import the first account from the list that appeared when you previously ran `npx hardhat node` in your other terminal (which should still be open)
 3. **Optional:** Rename the account to _Chairperson_ or any other familiar name.

+##### Using seed profiles to register as a voter

+As you may notice in the docker-compose output window, the web app generates seed users for you to register as.
+When asked to register your account, you can use a secret code and date of birth combination in the `web/prisma/seed-users.json` file.

 ## 🛠 Technologies Used